Jutho/TensorKit.jl/docs/src/man/spaces.md

 ```
 Note that `ℝ` and `ℂ` can be typed as `\bbR`+TAB and `\bbC`+TAB.
 One reason for defining
 this new type hierarchy instead of recycling the types from Julia's `Number` hierarchy is
-to introduce some syntactic suggar without commiting type piracy.
+to introduce some syntactic sugar without committing type piracy.
 In particular, we now have
 ```@repl tensorkit
 3 ∈ ℝ
 5.0 ∈ ℂ